astroumd/lmtoy/docs/cheatsheet.md

         sbatch_lmtoy.sh *run1c
         sbatch_lmtoy.sh *run2

+   of course you'll need to wait for each sbatch to finish before the new one can start

 6. But if you want to be more efficient, you made a note of the first obsnum (and higher) that you need to run for this project, lets say this is 123456, then